- Notifications

 bishop | The process responsible for configuring autodiscovered tunnels. |

-Each process is sandboxed and only has access to the system callsrequired to perform its task.
-There are two exceptions, guardian(the main process) is not sandboxed nor seccomped, and bishop.
+Each process is fully sandboxed and only has access to the systemcalls required to perform its task.
+There are two exceptions: guardian(the main process), and bishop (liturgy manager), neither of theseare sandboxed due what they are responsible for.

 The guardian process is only monitoring its child processes and has noother external interfaces.
-The bishop process must be privileged due tothe fact it is fork+exec'ing the hymn configuration tool for setting upnew tunnels.
+The bishop process must be privileged due tothe fact it is fork+exec'ing the hymn configuration tool for setting upnew tunnels when using liturgy mode.

 The processes share packets between each other in a very well defined way.